sftcd/cs2014/assignments/assignment3/README.md

 ### Example

-Here's a hexdump of an example coin:
+Here's a hexdump of an example coin with 20 bits of difficulty:

 		00,00,00,00,00,00,00,14,00,00,00,9e,30,81,9b,30
 		10,06,07,2a,86,48,ce,3d,02,01,06,05,2b,81,04,00